silam/TopTenOWASPTutorial/README.md

 Then validate it at the method or preferably the controller level:

 ```
 [HttpPost]
 [ValidateAntiForgeryToken]
 public ActionResult LogOff(
 ```

 ## 6-Vulnerable and Outdated Components

+A vulnerable and outdated component is a  **software component that is no longer being supported by the developer** , making it susceptible to security vulnerabilities.
+Many times, a component has known vulnerabilities that don’t get fixed due to a lack of maintainer.

 DO: Keep the .NET framework updated with the latest patches